mickymacirl/CI-P2-Quiz-RS/README.md

 As a Site Administrator, I want to:

-- have a way to add questions easily by creating question ids/
+- have a way to add questions easily by creating question ids.
 - offer the player a straightforward and understandable quiz

 ## Technology